Frequently Asked Questions

 My jaw pops and clicks.
 What's going on?

 When the jaw joints are out of alignment, you may experience clicking and popping when you open and close your mouth.
-Jaw joints are clinically referred to as temporomandibular joints, and when they do not function properly, the condition is known as TMJ dysfunction.
-Patients experience a myriad of problems, from chronic headaches, migraines, and earaches to face, head, shoulder, and neck pain.
-Oral function may also be inhibited, and patients with TMJ dysfunction tend to grind their teeth.
+Jaw joints are clinically referred to as temporomandibular joints, and when they do not function properly, the condition is known as TMJ dysfunction (TMD).
+TMD patients experience a myriad of problems, from chronic headaches, migraines, and earaches to face, head, shoulder, and neck pain.
+Oral function may also be inhibited, and patients with TMD also tend to grind their teeth.
 Fortunately, the condition can be corrected, in most cases, with a simple oral appliance called a nightguard.
-As another option, the dentist can rebuild worn teeth to correct the occlusion (how upper and lower teeth fit together) and reposition the jaw joints.
+As another option, Dr. Quandt can rebuild worn teeth to correct the occlusion (how upper and lower teeth fit together) and reposition the jaw joints.
 Sometimes stress-relieving exercises or habit changes are beneficial, as well.

 Crowns, veneers, onlays, inlays, and partials…Where can I learn more about these procedures?